Eriococcus azaleae

 Management-cultural control

-Scrape scale off plants by hand with fingernail or toothbrush.
+Scrape scales off plants by hand with fingernail or toothbrush.
 Prune off major infestations.
-Apply double-stick tape near infestations of adult scale to catch the crawler stage.
+Apply double-stick tape near infestations of adult scales to catch the crawler stage.
 As with aphids, avoid excessive nitrogen fertilizer, as this favors population increase.

 Management-chemical control